Christ's Fulfilment of the Law

 And the Old Testament Temple Feast of Pentecost (Lev.
 23:15-16), concerning the remembrance of the gift of the Law of God, has been transformed now into the commemoration of the outpouring of the Holy Spirit and the gift of God's Law spiritually into our hearts and our consciences (II Cor.
 1:12; II Cor.
 3:7).
 Then, while God had said of the Israelites "and you shall be to me a kingdom of priests and a holy nation" (Exodus 19:6) it was after the outpouring of the Holy Spirit that Peter said similarly "But you are a chosen race, a royal priesthood, a holy nation, God's own people" (I Peter 2:9).

-The Memory of Christ
+The Remembrance of Christ

 Thus "a holy priesthood" who "offer spiritual sacrifices acceptable to God through Jesus Christ" (I Peter 2:5) during which the ordained priests "in Person of the High Priest, Christ" offers the Passover Lamb and then "in Person of the High Priest, Christ" eats and drink the Body and Blood of Christ,the Passover Lamb, as Sacrificial (Spiritual) Meal, after which the faithful are invited as the "Holy Priesthood" to join the Sacrifice by eating the Body of Christ.
 This is the one, true and eternal Sacrifice of the Eternal Passover Lamb, who is unblemished and appointed to be a "Scapegoat" He is bearing our sins.
-In this way Christ used the context of the Passover as a Memory of the "Exodus from Egypt, the land of slavery" through the associated Feast of "Yom Kippur" for a paradigm shift into a commemoration of Christ as a Memory of the "Exodus out of the land of slavery to sin" of which He is the door to Heaven.
+In this way Christ used the context of the Passover as a Memory of the "Exodus from Egypt, the land of slavery" through the associated Feast of "Yom Kippur" for a paradigm shift into a remembrance of Christ as a memory of the "Exodus out of the land of slavery to sin" of which He is the door to Heaven.

 The Eucharist

 While the institution of the Eucharist by Christ at the Last Supper was on the Thursday evening.
-This Last Supper could therefore neither be a Sabbath meal, as suggested by the new Offertory prayers of the 1969 Reform, nor the Sacrificial Passover Meal of Pesach.
+This Last Supper could therefore neither be a Sabbath meal, as suggested by the new Offertory prayers of the 1969 Reform, nor the Sacrificial Passover Meal of Pesach itself.
 While the Old Testament day is from sunset to sunset Thursday evening was one day too early for it.
 Rather, it was the first meal of the 14th day of the first month when the 7-day Feast of the Unleavened Bread began.
 Whereas the Unleavened Bread signifies being unblemished (I Cor.
 5:7, I John 3:5, Hebr.
 7:26) in contrast to the leaven bread that stands as the common symbol for Sin (Amos 4:5, Hosea 7:4, Lk 12:1, Matt.
 16:6-12, Gal.
 5:9, I Cor.
 5:6-8).
 So, the Last Supper was the first Passover Meal at which the symbolic Unleavened Bread was eaten in the evening before the Sacrificial Passover Meal.
 It was from this meal that Christ used the symbolic Unleavened Bread and Wine for a paradigm shift into His innocent and unblemished Body and Blood.
 That is why Christ had to institute the Eucharist at the Last Supper by commanding the apostles, "Do this in remembrance of me".
 With "Do this ..."
-He did not command them to repeat the Last Supper, but to repeat His Acts in union with and in commemoration of His Sacrifice on the cross as the ultimate climax of the fulfilment of the Law: "He took the Bread and blessed it", "He took the Cup and blessed it" (= Offertory: taking Bread and Wine from profane use to prepare them by offering it our Lord for sacred use), then "He consecrated both, Bread and Wine" (= Consecration) with "the Remembrance" (= Anamnesis), after which "He broke the consecrated bread" (= Fraction) and finally "he gave to eat the consecrated bread and wine, his flesh and blood" (= Communion as the Sacrificial/Spiritual Meal).
-While ". . . in remembrance of me" can only mean the remembrance of Christ's fulfillment of the law in all its facets, how He has redeemed us.
+He did not command them to repeat the Last Supper, but to repeat His Acts in union with and in remembrance of His Sacrifice on the cross as the ultimate climax of the fulfilment of the Law: "He took the Bread and blessed it", "He took the Cup and blessed it" (= Offertory: taking Bread and Wine from profane use to prepare them by offering it to our Lord for sacred use), then "He consecrated both, Bread and Wine" (= Consecration) with "the Remembrance" (= Anamnesis), after which "He broke the consecrated bread" (= Fraction) and finally "he gave to eat the consecrated bread and wine, his flesh and blood" (= Communion as the Sacrificial/Spiritual Meal).
+This all means that ". . . in remembrance of me" can only be the remembrance of Christ's fulfillment of the law in all its facets, how He has redeemed us.

 Conclusion